-(2) Operating Fees.
+(3) Operating Fees.

-(A) All persons who are subject to fees under section 644.052.2, 644.052.4 or 644.052.5, RSMo shall remit their first annual fee with their original application and pay an annual fee each year on the anniversary date of their permit.
-Permittees with permits

-- in effect at the time these sections become effective shall remit annual fees on the anniversary date of the permit.
+- (A) All persons who are subject to fees under section 644.052.2, 644.052.4, or 644.052.5, RSMo, shall remit their first annual fee with their original application and pay an annual fee each year on the anniversary date of their permit.
+Permittees with permits in effect at the time these sections become effective shall remit annual fees on the anniversary date of the permit.
 Persons whose permit is renewed during the duration of these fees shall submit a renewal application one hundred eighty (180) days before their permit expires, but the annual fee shall be paid on the anniversary date.
 The permit issue date that was in effect on October 1, 1990 shall be the anniversary date during the effective period of section 644.052, RSMo. - (B) Persons with a direct or indirect sewer service connection to a public sewer system owned or operated by a city, public sewer district, public water district, or other publiclyowned treatment works, shall pay an annual fee per water service connection.
 Customers served by multiple water service connections shall pay such fee for each water service connection, except that no single facility served by multiple connections shall pay more than seven hundred dollars (\$700) per year.
 The fees provided for in this subsection shall be collected by the agency billing such customer for sewer service and remitted to the department.
-The fees may be collected in monthly, quarterly or annual increments, and shall be remitted to the department no less frequently than annually. - (C) Customers served by any district formed pursuant to the provisions of Section 30(a) of Article VI of the Missouri Constitu- tion shall pay fifty percent (50%) of the fees set forth in Appendix A from August 28, 2000 through September 30, 2001.
-Beginning October 1, 2001, customers of such districts shall pay one hundred percent (100%) of such fees - (D) Five percent (5%) of the fees collected pursuant to subsections (2)(B) and (C) of this rule shall be retained by the city, public sewer district, public water district or other publicly-owned treatment works as reimbursement of billing and collection expenses. - (E) All persons who require permits, other than a general permit, for facilities that do not normally discharge such as land application facilities, sludge disposal facilities, agrichemical facilities and no-discharge facilities are subject to fees as follow: - 1.
-Fees are based on the design flow of the wastewater being handled; and - 2.
+The fees may be collected in monthly, quarterly, or annual increments, and shall be remitted to the department no less frequently than annually. - (C) Five percent (5%) of the fees collected pursuant to subsections (2)(B) and (C) of this rule shall be retained by the city, public sewer district, public water district, or other publicly-owned treatment works as reimbursement of billing and collection expenses. - (D) All persons who require permits, other than a general permit, for facilities that do not normally discharge such as land application facilities, sludge disposal facilities, agrichemical facilities, and no-discharge facilities are subject to fees as follows: - 1.
+Fees are based on the design flow of the wastewater being handled; and

 Fees for sludge or solids disposal facilities are based on the combined total design flow of the wastewater treatment facilities from which the sludge or solids are removed.

-(3) General Permits and Fees.
+(4) General Permits and Fees.

-(A) Persons with more than one (1) point source shall obtain a general permit for each point source or specific area.
-Where there are multiple releases from a single operating location, however, one (1) application may cover all facilities and releases.

-- (B) The department may issue general permits for the following types of discharges: storm water releases from limestone quarries; hydrostatic pressure checks of pipelines, tanks and related equipment; potable water treatment plants; private trout farms or hatcheries for flow through spring water; swimming pool discharges; emergency spill cleanup sites; storm water releases from facilities that store less than fifty thousand (50,000) gallons of petroleum with no other wastewater; storm water releases from municipalities and industries; domestic wastewater treatment facility with a flow of less than fifty thousand gallons per day (50,000 gpd), except for facilities requiring mechanical aeration, clarification and regular sludge removal for proper operation; and clay pits or gravel washing operations. - (C) The department may issue general permits for the following types of discharges within a given specific area: storm water release points owned or operated by a utility company (a permit will be issued for each county, or the City of St. Louis, in which the utility operates); intermittent releases from the maintenance dredging of lakes owned or controlled by a city, local unit of government or home owners association within their boundaries. - (D) For general permits issued pursuant to this section and in effect on August 27, 2000, the permittee will be credited thirty dollars (\$30) on each anniversary date of permit issuance that falls between August 27, 2000 and the date the permit expires.
+- (A) Persons with more than one (1) point source shall obtain a general permit for each point source or specific area.
+Where there are multiple releases from a single operating location, however, one (1) application may cover all facilities and releases. - (B) The department may issue general permits for the following types of discharges: storm water releases from limestone quarries; hydrostatic pressure checks of pipelines, tanks and related equipment; potable water treatment plants; private trout farms or hatcheries for flow through spring water; swimming pool discharges; emergency spill cleanup sites; storm water releases from facilities that store less than fifty thousand (50,000) gallons of petroleum with no other wastewater; storm water releases from municipalities and industries; domestic wastewater treatment facility with a flow of less than fifty thousand gallons per day (50,000 gpd), and clay pits or gravel washing operations. - (C) The department may issue general permits for the following types of discharges within a given specific area: storm water release points owned or operated by a utility company (a permit will be issued for each county, or the City of St. Louis, in which the utility operates); intermittent releases from the maintenance dredging of lakes owned or controlled by a city, local unit of government, or home owners association within their boundaries